Health survival paradox: Psychological factors

 A study conducted in the United States (US) consisting of 9,000 participants determined that women have a 1.5 times greater risk of experiencing a mood disorder compared to men.
 Additionally, a 2006 study examining mental health in New Zealand found that lifetime rates for major depression are higher in women (20.3%) compared to men (11.4%).
-Not only do women experiences a greater preponderance of depression compared to men, they also experience greater severity of symptoms.
+Not only do women experience a greater preponderance of depression compared to men, they also experience greater severity of symptoms.
 The symptoms that women experienced with greater severity included weight gain and increased appetite, greater interpersonal sensitivity, and reduced energy.
 Women also experience onset of depression at an earlier age, and experience more years of depression when compared to men.

 Female survival advantage

 Records of the female survival advantage can be traced back to the 18th century, but the phenomenon gained popularity and caught the eyes of researchers in the 19th century.
-Women outlive men for all age groups and every year for which reliable records exist.
+Females outlive males for all age groups and every year for which reliable records exist.
 Specifically, in "contemporary industrialized countries", female survival is 1.5-2.0 times higher than that of males.